 * CreatorBacklash: Don Rosa claims he didn't like thinking of "Of Ducks, Dimes, and Destinies" as a StableTimeLoop, with Magica unintentionally behind the origin of Scrooge's fortune.
 He prefers to believe that Magica undoing the effects of her TimeTravel undid her time travel trip entirely.

-* DoingItForTheArt: Or more spesifically doing it for the story.
+* DoingItForTheArt: Or more specifically doing it for the story.
 Don Rosa has stated that he's actually not a big fan of drawing long pieces - it's ''telling a story'' that drives his motivation.

 * ShrugOfGod: In regards to ''The Prisoner Of White Agony Creek''.